-The visitor facilities at Stonehenge have been designed to be as accessible as possible in order to meet the different needs of those with access requirements.
-Please see our dedicated Disabled Visitors page for more information about planning your visit.
+The visitor facilities at Stonehenge have been designed to be as accessible as possible in order to meet the different needs of our visitors.

 Mobility / Older Visitors

 Deaf/Hard of Hearing

 Assistance Dogs WelcomeVibrating Fire AlarmsTour TranscriptsFilm SubtitlesBSL ToursAudio Installation TranscriptsDog Bowl and ToiletingWater for dogs is available at the Visitor Centre and at the stones.Induction LoopsAll audio items and tills at the visitors centre have induction loops.
 All spoken audio exhibits in exhibition have subtitles and BSL.
 An audio guide is available to download free of charge to a smartphone or tablet for use with your own headphones.

 Easy-use CutleryBottle / Food WarmingHigh ChairsSpecial DietsWater refills are available in the cafe.